-- How those decisions will affect the future of their organization's retirement benefits and will impact participants
+- How those decisions will affect the future of their organization's retirement benefits and impact participants

-Plan sponsors and fiduciaries should evaluate three key areas to determine whether a PEP will work for their organizations and is in the best interest of their participants.
+Plan sponsors and fiduciaries should evaluate three key areas to determine whether a PEP will work for their organization and is in the best interest of their participants.

 Investment Options Offered by the PEP

 A PEP will generally offer a consistent investment menu for all employees in the plan.
-To gain the economies of scale, pooled plan providers will have to control what funds are available in the PEP.
-Some pooled plan providers may offer investment menus that include only funds by one investment manager; others may select funds from a variety of managers seleced by the provider through the relevant investment due diligence process.
+To gain economies of scale, pooled plan providers will control what funds are available in the PEP.
+Some pooled plan providers may offer investment menus that include only funds from one investment manager.
+Others may select funds from a variety of managers selected through their investment due diligence process.

-The pooled plan provider will likely select an ERISA 3(38) investment manager for the PEP that will have the discretion to make investment decisions.
+The pooled plan provider will likely select an investment manager for the PEP that will have the discretion to make investment decisions.
 In this case, the plan sponsor has no specific fiduciary responsibility regarding the funds in the PEP since they have delegated responsibility to the pooled plan provider.
-In its capacity as named fiduciary to the PEP, the pooled plan provider has the fiduciary duty to monitor the 3(38) investment manager.
-Employers will have a fiduciary duty to monitor the pooled plan provider.
+As named fiduciary to the PEP, the pooled plan provider has the fiduciary duty to monitor the investment manager.
+Employers will still have a fiduciary duty to monitor the pooled plan provider.

-If a plan currently offers employer stock as an investment option, fiduciaries will need to consider how the pooled employer plan will address that option, recognizing that many pooled plan providers and their investment partners will not take on fiduciary responsibility for the ongoing monitoring of employer stock (so that responsibility remains with the plan sponsor fiduciaries).
+If a plan currently offers employer stock as an investment option, fiduciaries will need to consider how the pooled employer plan will address that option.
+Many pooled plan providers and their investment partners will not take on fiduciary responsibility for the ongoing monitoring of employer stock, meaning that responsibility will remain with the plan sponsors.

-Further, some PEPs will offer brokerage windows, where others may not.
+Additionally, some PEPs will offer brokerage windows, whereas others may not.
 If employees want access to a brokerage window, that should be considered when selecting a pooled plan provider.

 Employers are excited by the possibilities of lifetime income options.
-Almost half of plan sponsors think the SECURE Act's lifetime income provisions will have the most significant impact on retirement programs in the next five years, according to a recent survey.
+According to a recent survey, almost half of plan sponsors think the SECURE Act's lifetime income provisions will have the most significant impact on retirement programs in the next five years.2

 User Experience Provided by the PEP

-Pooled plan providers may offer more financial tools and a better participant experience than individual 401(k) plans; this is especially true for small and midsized employers.
+Pooled plan providers may offer more financial tools and a better participant experience than individual 401(k) plans, especially for employers that aren’t normally able to offer these programs at scale.
 With scale comes the opportunity to bring a well-designed participant experience to more workers.

 Each pooled plan provider will bring a different set of capabilities to the table.
-Fiduciaries should understand what those capabilities are and whether those features align with their overall benefits strategy and are in participants’ best interests.
+Plan sponsors should understand what those capabilities are and whether those features align with their overall benefits strategy and are in participants’ best interests.